You can find answers to many of your Summer School questions here. Click on a question to reveal the answer.

 Summer School 2023 will be held in person at La Cañada High School, 4463 Oak Grove Drive La Cañada, CA 91011.

 LCFEF Summer School tuition is dependent upon the costs of providing these courses.
 As our costs change, tuition changes.
-The costs for 2023 will be determined in early 2023 as we know more about the costs of providing this service for our community.
+The costs for 2023 is $975 for two semesters and $500 for one semester.
 Summer School sessions require a minimum of 15 students per class in order for the course to operate.
 If any course has insufficient enrollment numbers by mid-May 2023, the course will be canceled and tuition (not including credit card fees) will be refunded.

 High school classes are available to ALL students currently in grades 8-12 who meet any necessary prerequisites for the desired course or who need to recover credit for a “D” or “F” grade.
 Students from outside of LCUSD will need to complete a Credit Verification form and a Transcript Request form as part of their registration process.